 The number of passengers per bus has been limited to ensure compliance with social distancing, public health and safety orders.

-Fairfield and Suisun Transit: Reduced Service, Boarding Changes, No Fare Collection
+Fairfield and Suisun Transit: Partial Service Restoration, Boarding Changes, No Fare Collection on Local Service

 FAST local service and SolanoExpress commuter service have been reduced.
 Details of changes are available on FAST’s Service Advisory page.
-No fares are being collected and passengers are being asked to board and exit through the rear door if able to.
+No fares are being collected for local routes, but fares are being collected for SolanoExpress service.
+Passengers are being asked to board and exit through the rear door if able to.

-Solano Transit: Reduced Service, Boarding Changes, No Fare Collection, Face Coverings
+Solano Transit: Partial Service Restoration, Boarding Changes, Face Coverings

 SolTrans recommends wearing a face cover when waiting in line and riding public transportation.
 Outside Solano County it is mandatory to have a face cover out in public.
 If you are traveling on SolanoExpress Lines, bring your face cover.